Frequently Asked Questions (FAQs)

 - Plan for future growth

-If the City Council adopts a resolution indicating its intent to transition to district elections, at least four public hearings would be conducted to take public testimony, suggestions, and allow for community input in developing possible maps meeting these elements.
+City Council adopted a resolution indicating its intent to transition to district elections, and will hold at least four public hearings will be conducted to take public testimony, suggestions, and allow for community input in developing maps meeting these elements.

 11. What are communities of interest?